Antonio-Iijima/alvin/README.md

 An `<atom>` can be either a number or a string.
 A `char` can be any alphanumeric or special character.
 The unary `atom?` predicate returns `#t` if its argument is an atom and `#f` otherwise; `null?` works similarly for empty lists.

-Several functions have been provided for dealing with lists.
+Several functions have been provided for dealing with lists, many of which will be familiar from LISP:

-- `car` returns the head of the list (same as LISP)
+- `car` returns the head of the list
-- `cdr` returns the tail of the list (same as LISP)
+- `cdr` returns the tail of the list
+- `cons` adds an element to the beginning of a list
+- `append` joins two lists together via repeated `cons`ing
 - `len` returns the length of the list
 - `sort` returns the list sorted by ascending order
 - `split` returns a tuple of the first and second halves of the original list as lists.